sean-gugler/DeathmazeFairPlay/README.md

 The earlier release I have had in my own collection since 1980.
 It is not an official retail disk, so I have no way of knowing for sure if it was cracked or if the original was not protected.
 There is no evidence of any vanity vandalism typically inserted by crackers, though.

 The later release was found on Asimov, bundled on a disk with some other games.
 The "save game to disk" feature does not work; it relies on standard DOS, and this disk has "Beautiful Boot" installed.
 It works fine when the entire program file is transplanted to a standard DOS disk, though.
+I have no other information on its provenance, such as whether it was cracked or the original was just not protected.

 ## Observations